 Another sector with great projection in Catalonia is NewSpace, with projects in areas such as micro-launchers, small satellites, or the processing of space data.
 The ‘democratisation’ of space, until now dominated by a few countries, is generating new professions: from engineers capable of designing, building and programming satellites, to developers of the software to control them, to space data analysts or specialists in cartography and precision agriculture.
 These profiles are essential to sustain the 11% annual growth expected by the sector until 2030.

 Although it is still in its infancy, Quantum Computing is emerging as one of the next great technological and also labor revolutions.
-Its emergence will require designers of encrypted communication networks, developers of quantum software, and specialists in simulation of quantum systems or sensors, such as researchers in quantum meteorology.
+Its emergence will require designers of encrypted communication networks, developers of quantum software, and specialists in the simulation of quantum systems or sensors, such as researchers in quantum meteorology.

 Stay up to date about everything